bhanusri-123/Employee-support-ai/README.md

 # 🔄 Project Workflow

 Employee Support AI follows a modular workflow orchestrated using **LangGraph**.
-Every user query passes through a sequence of processing stages, where the application determines the user's intent, routes the request to the appropriate service, and generates a user-friendly response.
+Every user query passes through a sequence of processing stages where the application identifies the user's intent, routes the request to the appropriate execution path, and generates a conversational response.

 Depending on the detected intent, requests are either handled by one of the employee support services or forwarded to the Retrieval-Augmented Generation (RAG) pipeline for company policy queries.